GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

 </s:fragment>
 ```

-## Customizing Pages
+## oxTrust Pages
+You can find the public facing oxTrust pages in the following locations:

+- Default registration page:

+    `/opt/jetty-x.x/temp/jetty-localhost-xxxx-oxauth.war-_oxauth-any-1234.dir/webapp/register.xhtml`

+## Custom CSS, JS, Images

+Custom CSS or images should be placed inside `/opt/gluu/jetty/oxauth/custom/static` with corresponding naming.

+For example, all images should be inserted under:

+`/opt/gluu/jetty/oxauth/custom/static/img`

+And all CSS are inside:

+`/opt/gluu/jetty/oxauth/custom/static/stylesheet`

+## Structure and paths for customizing pages
 A new location is added inside the Gluu Server `chroot` to make the customizations easy.
 The `/opt/gluu/jetty/` folder contains the `oxauth` and `identity` folder.

 The structure can be illustrated as follows: